Surya Namaskar Benefits Steps Poses Yoga Practice

 Surya Namaskar: Benefits, Steps, and How To Do It

-The following 12 steps, when performed in sequence, form the complete Surya Namaskar or Sun Salutation.
+The following 12 steps, when performed in sequence, comprise the complete Surya Namaskar, also known as the Sun Salutation.

 1. Pranamasana (Prayer Pose)